Back to Archive

 The Strategy Behind It

-The FCK ad worked because it treated the public like adults who could appreciate honesty and humor in a crisis.
-It didn't deflect or spin.
-It named the problem, took responsibility, made people laugh, and provided useful information (which locations were open).
-The wit signaled that KFC was back in control — the opposite of what a desperate corporate apology would have done.
+The FCK ad worked because it treated the British public like adults who could appreciate honesty and wit in a crisis.
+It didn't deflect, spin, or issue boilerplate.
+It named the problem, took full ownership, made people laugh, and provided useful information (which locations were open).
+The wit signaled that KFC was back in control — the opposite effect of any defensive corporate response.

 04